 The size and preservation of the city of Jerash is somewhat reminiscent of Ephesus in Turkey, and many also draw comparisons with Pompeii in Italy even though Jerash was never buried by a volcanic eruption.
 It was, however, buried in sand which has contributed to its fairly pristine preservation and outstanding condition.

-Entry into Jerash is covered by the Jordan Pass; if you do not have one, then admission costs 10 JOD (approx US$14) for all foreign visitors which includes the Jerash Archaeological Museum.
+Entry into the archaeological site of Jerash is covered by the Jordan Pass; if you do not have one, then admission costs 10 JOD (approx US$14 or 12 Euros) for all foreign visitors which includes the Jerash Archaeological Museum.
 Your Jordan Pass will be checked at the South Gate, or you can purchase your ticket from the ticket booth.

 You should also read: Is the Jordan Pass Worth Buying?